I’ve gotten a lot of requests to review the Element Ti8 Android box over the past few weeks.

 Beyond that, the specs are pretty standard.
 2GB of RAM and 16GB of internal storage as well as 802.11 ac Wi-Fi.
 One of the pluses of using the AmLogic S912 is that it supports Android 6.0 Marshmallow.
 While no device lasts forever, this means the Element Ti8 will be “future proof” for at least a few years.

 Some of the things that are missing though are USB 3.0 and Gigabit Ethernet.
-Personally, I can live with 100 Mbps Ethernet, but I find not having USB 3.0 limits my options for plugging in external hard drives.
+Personally, I can live without Gigabit Ethernet, but I find not having USB 3.0 limits my options for plugging in external hard drives.
 I realize that designing hardware specs is often a game of give and take.
 Hardware manufacturers always have to make choices based on what the feel is best for their customers.
 I just with that more designers would include USB 3.0.